v6d-io/v6d/docs/notes/key-concepts.rst

    key-concepts/streams.rst
    key-concepts/io-drivers.rst

-The *User Guide* sections provides a comprehensive perspective of the design and implementation of vineyard.
-Including a detailed environment setup guidance, the architecture, as well as the core features inside the vineyard engine.
+The *User Guide* section offers an in-depth understanding of vineyard's design and implementation.
+It covers detailed environment setup instructions, the architecture, and the core features within the vineyard engine.

-*More details about the internals of vineyard will be added soon*.
+*Additional information on vineyard's internals will be provided soon*.

 .. tip::

-   If this is the first time using vineyard, checking out the `Getting Started <https://v6d.io/notes/getting-started.html>`_ page first would be better.
+   If you are new to vineyard, we recommend starting with the `Getting Started <https://v6d.io/notes/getting-started.html>`_ page for a smoother introduction.

 Concepts
 --------